Rudolfovoorg/parallel_biqbin_maxcut/README.md

   - `num_vertices`: number of vertices in the graph.
   - `num_edges`: number of edges in the graph.
   - `name`: filename encoded into a byte string

+  Can be overriden to return the same values for parsing different types of input data

 - **`get_SP_L_matrix(Adj)`**
   Receives an adjacency matrix, constructs and returns the L matrix that the C-solver expects in `master_init` method in `ParallelBiqbin` class.